euresa/euresa/README.md

 - 👋 Hey there!
 Welcome to my github account!
 - I'm interested in solving complex problems with statistical and computational methods
-- I also hold a BS in Mathematics from Duke University
-- Currently working as a Software Engineer at EzTrain LLC

 <!---
 - I'll be starting my PhD in Statistics at the University of Washington in Fall 2021